 Keeping Shaded Grass Healthy

 Shaded grass should be fertilized sparingly by applying no more than 2 pounds of actual nitrogen per 1,000 square feet each year.
-A dry lawn food with an N-P-K ratio of 20-0-10 contains 20 percent nitrogen, so it can be applied at the recommended rate of 3 pounds per 1,000 square feet up to three times a year.
+A dry lawn fertilizer with an N-P-K ratio of 20-0-10 contains 20 percent nitrogen, so it can be applied at the recommended rate of 3 pounds per 1,000 square feet, up to three times a year.

 - North Carolina Cooperative Extension Service: Selecting and Managing Lawn Grasses for Shade